Visayans: Pre-colonial period

+During the Ming period of China, the people of Cebu and neighboring islands—such as Butuan, Samar, Leyte, Negros, Panay, and Northern Mindanao, were collectively referred to as the Visayans by the Chinese.
+They were known as "Peshiye" (or Pisheye).

+Historical documentation, notably the Ming annals and the Zhufan Zhi 諸蕃志 (1225), references a region designated as Pisheye (or Pishiye).
+These sources characterize the area as a coastal lowland with restricted agricultural potential, a description that exhibits a strong geographical congruence with Cebu.

+The Visayans were noted for their raids on Southern China, particularly the city of Quanzhou, and towns like Shui'ao and Weito as well, which they launched from their base at Eastern Taiwan.

+Spanish colonial period

 The first Filipino people encountered by the Magellan expedition (c.
 1521) were Visayans from the island of Suluan; followed by two rulers of the Surigaonon and Butuanon people on a hunting expedition in Limasawa, Rajah Colambu and Rahah Siaui; and finally Rajah Humabon of Cebu.
 Magellan describes the Suluanon people he encountered as "painted" (tattooed), with gold earrings and armlets, and kerchiefs around their heads.
 They described Rajah Colambu as having dark hair that hung down to his shoulders, tawny skin, and tattoos all throughout his body.
 They also noted the large amount of gold ornaments he wore, from large gold earrings to gold tooth fillings.
 Rajah Colambu wore embroidered patadyong that covered him from the waist to the knees, as well as a kerchief around his head.
-They also described the "boloto" (bangka) and the large "balanghai" (balangay) warships, and the custom of drinking palm wine ("uraka") and chewing areca nut.
+They also described the boloto (bangka) and the large balanghai (balangay) warships, and the custom of drinking palm wine (uraka) and chewing areca nut.
 They also described the queen of Cebu as being young and beautiful and covered in white and black cloth.
 She painted her lips and nails red, and wore a large disc-shaped hat (sadok) made from elaborately-woven leaves.

 The 16th century marks the beginning of the Christianization of the Visayan people, with the baptism of Rajah Humabon and about 800 native Cebuanos.
 The Christianization of the Visayans and Filipinos in general, is commemorated by the Ati-Atihan Festival of Aklan, the Dinagyang Festival of Iloilo, and the Sinulog festival the feast of the Santo Niño de Cebu (Holy Child of Cebu), the brown-skinned depiction of the Child Jesus given by Magellan to Rajah Humabon's wife, Hara Amihan (baptized as Queen Juana).
 By the 17th century, Visayans already took part in religious missions.
 In 1672, Pedro Calungsod, a teenage indigenous Visayan catechist and Diego Luis de San Vitores, a Spanish friar, were both martyred in Guam during their mission to preach Christianity to the Chamorro people.